Stratovarius: Departures of Tuomo Lassila and Antti Ikonen, Episode, Visions and Destiny (1996–1999)

 In 1997, the band released their sixth studio album, titled Visions.
 This album was released to a very positive reception and featured notable songs "The Kiss of Judas", "Black Diamond" and the title track "Visions (Southern Cross)", a 10-minute epic and their longest song at the time.
 "Black Diamond" has become one of their most recognized songs, and has been included in almost all live setlists since its release.
 It is often considered their breakthrough album, and one of the most influential in the power metal scene.
 Achieving impressive sales album reaching number 4 on the Finnish albums chart.
-The band then embarked on a new tour in support of the album, including stops in Japan, Europe, and South America.
-In March of the same year, Stratovarius' first live album, Visions of Europe, was also released.
-It was a double CD version lasting one hundred minutes in total, recorded during performances in Milan and Athens, and became a great critical and sales success for the band.
+The band then embarked on a new tour in support of the album, including stops in Japan, Europe, and South America..
 Visions eventually sold 20,000 copies in Finland, earning the band their first gold record, which they celebrated with a huge party at the Tavastia Club in Helsinki on June 10, 1998.

 The band released the album Destiny in 1998. which became their first to reach No. 1 on the Finnish charts.
 Destiny contained "S.O.S." (which reached number 2 of the Finnish Singles chart) and "Rebel", as well as the 10-minute title track "Destiny".
 The album quickly sold 20,000 copies in Finland and was certified gold.
+In March of the same year, Stratovarius' first live album, Visions of Europe, was also released.
+It was a double CD version lasting one hundred minutes in total, recorded during performances in Milan and Athens, and became a great critical and sales success for the band.

 from 1998 into 1999 the band was awarded/nominated for a plethora of awards including earning major recognition from Finnish metal fans, topping the annual readers’ poll of SFP magazine as the country’s leading metal act.
 Their video for “S.O.S.” was also named Finland’s best domestic metal video of 1998 in the same poll.
 The band’s popularity was further highlighted in Soundi magazine’s readers’ survey, where Timo Tolkki secured a decisive win in the “Best Musician” category for the second consecutive year.
 Stratovarius ranked as the second most popular band overall, while vocalist Timo Kotipelto placed third among singers.
 Their album Destiny was voted the second-best release of the year, and “S.O.S.” placed second in the song category.
 Both Tolkki and Kotipelto were also recognized among the most admired personalities, and keyboardist Jens Johansson was featured in the foreign musicians category.
 On top of these fan-driven honors, the band received an official accolade from the Finnish music industry, taking home an Emma trophy for being an outstanding export band.